IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 What is an API?
 ---------------

-API stands for "Application Programming Interface" and an example is the Dataverse software's "file upload" API.
+API stands for "Application Programming Interface" and an example is the Dataverse Software's "file upload" API.
 In the diagram below, we can see that while users can click a button within Dataverse installation's web interface to upload a file, there are many other ways to get files into a Dataverse installation, all using an API that allows for uploading of files.

 .. graphviz::